-Some of our members want to give more than 10% of their income to their chosen aid organizations.
-Rather than simply increasing the percentage, they can choose to take the Further Pledge:
+Some of our members want to give more than 10% of their income to their chosen aid organisations.
+Rather than simply increasing the percentage of The Pledge, they can choose to take the Further Pledge:

 I recognise that I can use part of my income to do a significant amount of good.
 Since I can live well enough on a smaller income, I pledge that for the rest of my life or until the day I retire, I shall give everything I earn above a fixed baseline to whichever organisations can most effectively use it to improve the lives of others, now and in the years to come.
 I make this pledge freely, openly, and sincerely.

 This is a serious commitment worth considering very carefully.
 We do not attempt to push our members into taking the Further Pledge; it is simply another way to give that some people prefer.

 Before taking the Further Pledge, it is important to give serious consideration to the annual sum of money on which you are willing to live for the rest of your life (your “living allowance”).
 Note that this figure will need to be adjusted for inflation, or else it will be too small in real terms within a few years.

 For example purposes, let us say that you choose $20,000 per year (to increase with inflation).